cyjuejuezi/yangcao.github.io/_pages/about.md

   - /about.html
 ---

 I am a student in the Tsinghua University-Johns Hopkins University Dual Master's Degree Program.
 I received my bachelor's degree in Computer Science and Technology from the Honors College of Nanjing University of Posts and Telecommunications.
+My advisor at Tsinghua University is [Quanming Yao](https://lars-group.github.io/).

-From my sophomore to junior year, I worked under the supervision of Prof. Fu Xiao, focusing on research in deep learning-based recovery of human vital signs.
+From my sophomore to junior year, I worked under the supervision of Prof. [Fu Xiao](https://yjs.njupt.edu.cn/dsgl/nocontrol/college/dsfcxq.htm?dsJbxxId=9B9D05C52A832DCFE050007F01006EFE), focusing on research in deep learning-based recovery of human vital signs.
 I gained in-depth practical experience through the project on non-contact human vital sign detection using IR-UWB.
 This work resulted in a first-author paper published in the BIBM conference (CCF-B) and an authorized first-author invention patent.

 During my senior year, I joined a research project on "Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction" under the guidance of Prof. Quanming Yao at Tsinghua University.
 In this project, I was responsible for the code implementation and the creation of figures for the paper.
 The resulting paper was submitted to NeurIPS (CCF-A) with me as the second author.